 |---|---|---|---|

-* Pay tax on withdrawals * Can withdraw early in exceptional circumstances |
+| LIRA | * Grow money tax-free * Not tax deductible | * Pay tax on withdrawals * Can withdraw early in exceptional circumstances | * Can’t make contributions |

-* Pay tax on withdrawals * Special circumstances when you can withdraw early (first time you buy a home and to pay for education) * Must pay back early withdrawals within specific time frame |
+| RRSP | * Grow money tax-free * RRSP contributions are tax-deductible | * Pay tax on withdrawals * Special circumstances when you can withdraw early (first time you buy a home and to pay for education) * Must pay back early withdrawals within specific time frame | * Can make contributions up to a certain amount each year |

 An RRSP is one of the most popular retirement plans available in Canada.
-One of the biggest perks is that your money is tax-deductible when you make a deposit, and then grows tax free within the account.
+One of the biggest perks is that your money is tax-deductible when you make a deposit, and then grows tax-free within the account.

-In the case of a LIRA, you can’t deduct your contributions from your income tax, but your money will grow tax free.
+In the case of a LIRA, you can't deduct your contributions from your income tax, but your money will grow tax-free.

 When it comes time to withdraw from an RRSP during retirement, you'll have to pay tax at your current income tax bracket.
 This is also the case with a LIRA.